goncaloe/nnfx-backtest-c1/README.md

 ## How to Use:

 * Put the NNFX_Backtest.mq4 in MQL4/Experts folder
-* Refresh list of Expert Advisors to compile the EA.
+* Refresh list of Expert Advisors to compile the EA
 * Open Strategy Tester in MetaTrader4 and select Expert Advisor NNFX_Backtest.ex4
 * Configure it like below image:
 ![ea strategy tester](./ea_strategy_tester.png)
-* Click on "Expert Properties" and fill IndicatorPath, IndicatorType and IndicatorParams (double click in "Value" column):
+* Click on "Expert Properties" and fill IndicatorPath, IndicatorType and IndicatorParams (double click field in "Value" column):
 ![ea properties](./ea_properties.png)
     * IndicatorPath: the name of compiled indicator relative to the root indicators directory (MQL4/Indicators/).
 If the indicator is located in subdirectory, for example, in MQL4/Indicators/Examples, its name must be specified as "Examples\\indicator_name".
     * IndicatorType: Dropdown of the indicator to test.
     * IndicatorParams: comma-separated list of parameters.
-You can omit parameters on the right, the EA will apply default values of these parameters.
-Leave blank to test with all default parameters.
+You can omit parameters on the right, the EA will apply default values for these parameters.
+So you can leave blank to test with all default parameters.
 * Select "Open prices only" model and click on "Start":
 ![ea run](./ea_run.png)